JerielAY/dig333-devlog/README.md

 In Pay for the Printer by Phillip K Dick, Dick describes a world in which creating from scratch has become a rarity.
 A mysterious machine known as the Biltong(which has striking similarities to a 3d printer)is responsible for the development of all new items in the original.
 It accomplishes this by way of a process known as printing new copies from originals (or orignally made items/very realistic copies).
 By the end of the story, however, 2 of the main characters figure out that they can create the same items they need from scratch they just need to rebuild the architecture necessary to do so.
 Dick's story hints at the danger in futuristic processes like 3d printing where items possibly no longer have the same level of quality or end up requiring more labor in the long run to maintain.

 ### THE PRESERVING MACHINE

-The main protagonist Doc Labyrinth fears for the safety of the fragile works of great value, particularly classical music, in the event of the apocalypse.
+Over the course of the Preserving Machine the main protagonist Doc Labyrinth fears for the safety of the fragile works of great value, particularly classical music, in the event of the apocalypse.
 Accordingly, he orders a machine to be built that will be able to convert musical scores into animals capable of surviving and defending themselves.

 - Quote:"I said good night and got into my car.
 It was pitch dark; nighthad fallen completely.
 I switched on my headlights and moved off down the road, driving into the utter darkness.
 There were no other cars in sight anywhere.
 I was alone, and very cold. "
 - Comment: It was interesting the way that the main character described the music which ended up being produced by the preserving machine.
 The result seemed a bit anti-climatic given that entire protagonist main dreams and wishes were predicated on their abiity to replicate this high value music.